THIS WEEK'S MORTGAGE RATE SUMMARY

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.

-Mortgage rates are trending sideways to slightly higher so far today.
-Last week the MBS market worsened by -35bps.
-This was enough to move rates or fees higher last week.
-We saw good deal of rate volatility at the end of the week.
+Mortgage rates are trending sideways this morning.
+Last week the MBS market worsened by -22bps.
+This was enough to move rates slightly higher last week.
+We saw high rate volatility throughout the week.

 THIS WEEK'S RATE FORECAST: NEUTRAL